ERDC Enhanced Rate Program (ERP)

 Credential, Endorsement, Accreditation: CDA credential initial application fee (includes the exam), ORIMHA ECMH-E ® and IMH-E ® endorsement application and first year membership fees for Infant Family Associate and Infant Family Specialist, and NAFCC accreditation and membership fees.

 Scholarships are available first come, first served.
-Completed professional development activities from December 7, 2021 onward may be eligible for reimbursement.
 Funds are limited and availability may change.
 Scholarship awards will be discontinued if funds are unavailable.
 Individual awards are not transferable and may expire.

 Apply online or with the application: